NEET 2024 Marks And Rank Analysis (Historical Reference for 2025 & 2026 Aspirants)

 What is the significance of NEET’s cutoff trend?

-Cutoff trends from previous years help candidates set realistic expectations for seat chances in MBBS/BDS counseling.
+Cutoff trends from previous years help candidates set realistic expectations for seat chances in MBBS/BDS counselling conducted by MCC (AIQ) and state DMEs (state quota).

 Does NEET use tie-breaker criteria?

 Yes.
-When candidates score the same marks, tie‑breakers (such as performance in Biology/Physics) are used to assign unique ranks.
+When candidates score the same marks, tie-breakers based on Biology, then Chemistry, then Physics marks, and then fewer incorrect responses are applied to assign unique ranks.

 Why do marks and ranks vary year to year?